Raging Fire (film): Music

-The film's theme song, titled Confrontation (對峙), is composed and performed by Nicholas Tse, with lyrics written by Kenny So.
+The score is composed by Nicolas Errèra.The film's theme song, titled Dead Lock (對峙), is composed and performed by Nicholas Tse, with lyrics written by Kenny So.
 A promotional song for the film was also released as a tribute to director Benny Chan, which is a cover of the song A Real Man (真的漢子), which was originally composed and performed by George Lam, with lyrics written by Cheng Kwok-kong.
 The new version is performed by Andy Lau, Donnie Yen, Wu Jing, Nick Cheung and Jordan Chan, with slightly altered lyrics written by Keith Chan.

 Production

 The film was first announced at the 2019 Hong Kong Film & TV Market (FILMART).
 Producer and star Donnie Yen revealed that the film had originally been planned to be filmed in a foreign country, but he persuaded co-producer and director Benny Chan to stay in Hong Kong for filming.
 Production began in April of the same year.
 On 6 May 2019, a scene was filmed involving Yen jumping from a balcony for which he was suspended on wires for two hours.
 The film held its blessing ceremony on 23 July 2019 at a constructed set on Peking Road in Quarry Bay Film Studio that was attended by Emperor Group head Albert Yeung, Chan, Yen and the rest of the cast and crew.
 Production for the film wrapped up in September 2019.

 On 23 August 2020, director Chan died from nasopharyngeal cancer.
 It was reported that he had fallen ill during the film's production and had later been diagnosed with the illness.
 Chan completed his directing duties for the film but was unable to take part in post-production due to his illness.